shawnsi/opensrs-cli/README.rst

  username:
  private_key:

 Now provide the prefs.yaml file to opensrs commands with the -p or --preferences parameter.
+If no preferences file is specified opensrs-cli will look in `$HOME/.opensrs/prefs`.

 Contact Sets
 ~~~~~~~~~~~~